Tax Management India. Com

 X X X X Extracts X X X X

-..... fact that the share holders and the Directors of the assessee-Company and SSPL were common.
+.....
+There is no dispute to the fact that the share holders and the Directors of the assessee-Company and SSPL were common.
 The Assessing Officer stated that the immediate source of advances were interest bearing loan from sister concerns.
 The Assessing Officer after considering the date of deposit disallowed interest of ₹ 30,105 on the ground that there was no business exigency or productivity in giving loan by the assessee to its sister concern SSPL.
 Being aggrieved, the assessee filed appeal before the first appellate authority.
 3.2.
 The assessee contended that the amount advanced to SSPL was given out of refund of share application money and no interest bearing funds were used.
 The learned CIT(A) called for remand report from the Assessing Officer.
 The Assessing Officer, in the remand report, stated that on examination of the loan account, it is revealed that interest bearing loans from M/s.Geeta Ganesh Promoters were partly utilized to make interest free advance.
 It is also mentioned in the remand report that refund of interest bearing loans and share application money constituted business fund of the assessee and should have been utilized for the purpose of business.
-3.3.
-The learned CIT(A), af .....
+3.3. .....

 X X X X Extracts X X X X